nandaiqbalh/nandaiqbalh/README.md

 ### Hi there, I'm Nanda 👋

-I am someone who likes exploring new things.
+I am someone who likes exploring things.
 I am a long life learner and interested in android development ^^

 Want to know more about me?